nattyright/fatelore-new/content/lore/4-factions/neo-holy-empire-2024-02-16.md

 ---
 title: Neo Holy Empire
-weight: 40
+weight: 50
 ---
-Like in the original Fate/Stay Night, the Holy Church is an organization that specializes in the hunting of heresy and demons.
+Like in the original *Fate/Stay Night*, the Holy Church is an organization that specializes in the hunting of heresy and demons.
 Being a subsection of the Roman Catholic Church, it works from the shadows through zealots known as Executors and agents of the Burial Agency.
 They have a tenuous relationship with the Mage’s Association and are also known to monitor Holy Grail Wars as impartial and unbiased judges, albeit there have been rumours of them favouring certain sides over the other.

 Unfortunately, like any other large organization in the world, the Holy Church crumbled and split off in the face of the apocalypse.
 The Grail Mud destroyed its base, and its unique miracles could not save it.
 Numerous holy relics were lost and the pope was reported missing once the Grail Mud submerged the entirety of Rome.

 However, some of the agents of the Holy Church saw warning signs of the impending apocalypse.
 Rejecting the orders of the pope, they split off the Holy Church in advance and started roaming the world once the apocalypse started.
 Eventually, they came across a prophet.
 A ‘messiah’ that would lead them to salvation…

 The messiah gathered more followers, and the former agents of the church assisted them in their endeavours.
-Eventually, the Holy Church would be reborn as the Neo Holy Empire, an organization that calls itself the spiritual successor to the Holy Church from 100 years ago.
+Eventually, the Holy Church would be reborn as the **Neo Holy Empire**, an organization that calls itself the spiritual successor to the Holy Church from 100 years ago.

 # Influence